UWCCDL/QEEG/README.md

 3. Concatenates the output to respective summary, spectra, coherence, and excluded channels data frames

-4. [see Data Output] Moves the `_summary` file into the Summary Files folder, the `_spectra` file into the Spectra Files folder, the `_coherence` file into the Coherence Files folder, the `_excludedchannels` file into the Excluded Data folder, all the PDF plots of the spectrograms or the coherence plots (if coherence.plots = TRUE) into the PDF Spectra folder, and moves the analyzed subject’s data into the Analyzed folder
+4. [see Data Output] Moves the `_summary` file into the Summary Files folder, the `_spectra` file into the Spectra Files folder, the `_coherence` file into the Coherence Files folder, the `_excludedchannels` file into the Excluded Data folder, all the PDF plots of the spectrograms or the coherence plots (if coherence.plots = TRUE) into the PDF Spectra folder, and moves the analyzed subject√ïs data into the Analyzed folder

 5. Once the loop is completed, it outputs .csv files that have the concatenated results for all analyzed subjects.